sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ## SASjs COMPILE

-The compilation process is about taking all of the dependencies (SAS Macros & Includes) and creating **one file per Job/Service/Test**.
+The compilation process involves scraping all of the dependencies listed in the program headers (SAS Macros & SAS Includes) and creating **one file per Job/Service/Test**.

 Why do this?
 Isn't this against the philosophy of having a single macro definition, in a catalog or SASAUTOS fileref, and using it everywhere?

 Maybe this was a good idea back in the days when disk space was scarce, and developers worked without source control.
 These days, thanks to tools like GIT, it's very easy to track changes to a file.
-And with a move to container based runtimes, like Viya 4, there is a need to move away from OS filesystems.
+And with a move to container based runtimes, like Viya 4, there is a general need to move away from the use of OS filesystems.
 Finally, if you have ever tried to debug a complex macro application, you'll quickly discover how challenging it can be to unearth all the underlying macros from a monolothic enterprise estate.

 The SASjs approach is to compile ALL dependencies so each Job / Test / Service is **fully self contained**, and can live inside the metadata of a Stored Process or a Viya Job description.
 The impact on runtimes and storage is negligible, more than compensated by the ease of debugging and the portability of the jobs.
 In addition, it becomes easy to track which jobs have which macros (as they must be listed in the program header in order to be compiled).